Terry Smith (American football, born 1959): Personal life

+Because of his love for the women of the WFA, Smith took on this cost personally on his own.
+In the media announcement, Smith said,"The reason I was so motivated to create this for the Women's Football Alliance is because the women who make up our WFA are some of the finest, kindest, most humble, and most amazing women in the world," WFA President Terry Smith said, “And so, it's an honor for me to be able to help our fantastic women in any way possible."

 In March 2025, Smith purchased the Brantford Red Sox, a legendary 115-year-old professional baseball team in Ontario Canada's Intercounty Baseball League that has won a record 15 League Championships, but has been struggling in last place and near financial closure for the past several years.

 With six home games remaining in the 2025 season, the Red Sox were on a ten-game losing streak and had a home record for the entire season of one win and fourteen losses, with a thirteen-game home losing streak.
-It was at this low point that Smith took over as the team's manager/head coach, and his Red Sox team responded by going undefeated and winning all six of its remaining home games with Smith as manager, the longest home winning streak the Red Sox team has had since 2004.
+It was at this point that Smith took over as the team's manager/head coach, and his Red Sox team responded by going undefeated and winning all six of its remaining home games with Smith as manager, the longest home winning streak the Red Sox team has had since 2004.

+During the 2026 season, Smith was chosen as a coach for the 2026 Canadian Baseball League All-Star Game, and Smith coached in the All-Star Game in July 2026.